vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 > New in 2.3.0+

-In some cases we may need "two-way binding" for a prop.
+In some cases, we may need "two-way binding" for a prop.
 Unfortunately, true two-way binding can create maintenance issues, because child components can mutate the parent without the source of that mutation being obvious in both the parent and the child.

 That's why instead, we recommend emitting events in the pattern of `update:my-prop-name`.
 For example, in a hypothetical component with a `title` prop, we could communicate the intent of assigning a new value with: